 Exciting lessons include hands-on and one-on-one instruction and are geared toward the ability of each child.
 Special events, such as guest speakers and celebrations, support learning and thinking as a Muslim.

-Our 23-acre campus with Masjid and playgrounds is an amazing resource benefitting our students.
+Our campus with Masjid and impressive facilities is an amazing resource benefitting our students.
 Our schedule and Islamic atmosphere spur and foster the beauty of Islamic Akhlaq (manners) and culture.

 Although students will learn Arabic and Qur’an, the Weekend School program is not a “hifz” nor an Arabic-fluency program.
-For more information regarding hifz and Arabic courses in our community, please contact the FIE Administration office at (610) 520-9624 ext.
-234.
+For more information regarding hifz and Arabic courses in our community, please contact the FIE school Administration office at (484) 899-9080.

 Arabic Studies: Build fluency in reading, improve vocabulary and comprehension, practice simple conversation and basic Grammar (nahoo).